-- 1. Schedule permitting, drivers and grooms may compete with multiple entries.
-This must be stated on the entry form. - 2.
-See also 2.1.2 (e) Attire under Turnout in General Driving Rules. - 3.
-See also 2.1.5 for Grooms, Headers, and Navigators under General Driving Rules.
+- Schedule permitting, drivers and grooms may compete with multiple entries.
+This must be stated on the entry form. - See also 2.1.2 (e) Attire under Turnout in General Driving Rules. - See also 2.1.5 for Grooms, Headers, and Navigators under General Driving Rules.

-- 1. The judge should be placed approximately 5 metres from C and is recommended to be slightly elevated. - 2.
-When a judge cannot be placed at C, they will be placed at B or E. - 3.
-When a second judge is being used, the head judge will be at C and the second judge will be placed at either B or E. - 4.
-See also 2.1.4 for Officials under General Driving Rules.
+- The judge should be placed approximately 5 metres from C and is recommended to be slightly elevated. - When a judge cannot be placed at C, they will be placed at B or E. - When a second judge is being used, the head judge will be at C and the second judge will be placed at either B or E. - See also 2.1.4 for Officials under General Driving Rules.

-PENALTIES FOR DRESSAGE ADT, FDT, HDT

-Part of the turnout leaving the arena Mark down for inaccuracy

-The whole turnout leaving the arena Elimination

-Incorrect attire of driver and/or groom - No Elimination

-helmet

-Incorrect attire of driver and/or groom - No 5 penalties (each)

-gloves

-Incorrect attire of driver and/or groom - No lap 5 penalties

-robe (when required)

-Groom dismounting turnout - 1 st instance 5 penalties

-Groom dismounting turnout - 2 nd instance 10 penalties

-Groom dismounting turnout - 3 rd instance Elimination

-Error on course 1 st instance 5 penalties

-Error on course 2 nd instance 10 penalties

-Error on course 3 rd instance Elimination

-Disobedience 1 st instance 5 penalties

-Disobedience 2 nd instance 10 penalties

-Disobedience 3 rd instance Elimination

-Vehicle overturning Elimination

-Disobedience is a resistance in forward movement.
-Kicking or rearing is considered to be a

-disobedience.
+PENALTIES FOR DRESSAGE ADT, FDT, HDT Part of the turnout leaving the arena Mark down for inaccuracy The whole turnout leaving the arena Elimination Incorrect attire of driver and/or groom - No helmet Elimination Incorrect attire of driver and/or groom - No gloves 5 penalties (each) Incorrect attire of driver and/or groom - No lap robe (when required) 5 penalties Groom dismounting turnout - 1st instance 5 penalties Groom dismounting turnout - 2 nd instance 10 penalties Groom dismounting turnout - 3 rd instance Elimination Error on course 1st instance 5 penalties Error on course 2 nd instance 10 penalties Error on course 3 rd instance Elimination Disobedience 1st instance 5 penalties Disobedience 2 nd instance 10 penalties Disobedience 3 rd instance Elimination Vehicle overturning Elimination Disobedience is a resistance in forward movement.
+Kicking or rearing is considered to be a disobedience.
 These will be penalized by the Judge at "C" only.

-2.3 CONES - General Rules
+2.9 Cones - General Rules